 Definition of Solenoid Model

-The solenoid model represents the nucleosomes organization within the 30 nm wide chromatin fibre.
-A term solenoid itself defines the winding of the DNA-helix.
-In eukaryotes, the DNA is compressed into the chromatin fibres by the association of DNA-linking histone proteins.
+The solenoid model represents the organization of the nucleosome within the 30 nm wide chromatin fibre.
+The term solenoid itself defines the winding of the DNA helix.
+In eukaryotes, the DNA is compressed into chromatin fibres after the association of DNA-linking histone proteins.

 While studying the solenoid model, we will go through some important terms that we must know.

 It is an acronym for the term deoxyribose sugar.
-DNA is the hereditary material that is the fundamental unit of a chromosome.
+DNA is the hereditary material or fundamental unit of a chromosome.
 It is composed of nucleosides (a combination of nitrogenous bases and ribose sugar) and a phosphate backbone.
-The DNA has a complete set of information that plays a humongous role in deciding what a cell should do, how it should look like etc.
+The DNA has a complete set of information that plays a humongous role in deciding what a cell should do, how it should look, etc.

-It is the smallest section of DNA found in the chromosome, which contains a specific DNA sequence and encodes specific enzymes that regulate the genetic attributes, cell’s physiology, cell metabolism, and cell replication etc.
+It is the smallest section of DNA within the chromosome.
+It contains a specific DNA sequence and encodes specific enzymes that regulate genetic attributes, physiology, metabolism, cell replication, etc.

 It is the less condensed form of DNA.
-Chromatin is a macromolecule, in which the free eukaryotic DNA twists around the histone octamer that looks like the beads on a string.
-Within the cell nucleus, the DNA is condensed into the chromatin fibres (30 nm wide) after the DNA packaging around the repeating units of nucleosome cores (10 nm wide).
-A scientist named Roger Kornberg stated that the chromatin fibre appears as a result of the coiling between the core DNA (200 bp) and the repeating units of a core protein complex.
+Chromatin is a macromolecule in which the free eukaryotic DNA twists around the histone octamer that looks like beads on a string.
+Within the cell nucleus, the DNA condenses into chromatin fibres (30 nm wide) after the DNA packaging around repeating units of nucleosome cores (10 nm wide).
+Roger Kornberg stated that chromatin fibres appear because of the coiling between the core DNA (200 bp) and repeating units of a core protein complex.

-It is the structural unit of chromatin that can define as the repeating globular units around the core DNA.
-A nucleosome complex consists of 146 bp of nucleosomal DNA and core histone complex (possess eight histone proteins).
+It is the structural unit of chromatin that merely refers to the repeating globular unit around the core DNA.
+A nucleosome complex consists of 146 bp long nucleosomal DNA and a core histone complex that possesses eight histone proteins.
 It appears as a spherical mass that is 11 nm wide with a height of 5.5 nm.

-It can define as the binding of nucleosome to the chromatin, and consists of a nucleosome, DNA-linker and H-1 histone protein.
+It refers to the binding of nucleosomes with chromatin fibre.
+Chromatosome possesses a nucleosome, DNA-linker and H-1 histone proteins.
 It possesses nine histone proteins, including H1 protein.

-It is the highly condensed form of DNA that is visible during the metaphase cell cycle when the cell gets ready to divide.
-It results after the scaffolding of the chromatin fibre (30 nm diameter).
+It is the highly condensed form of DNA, which becomes visible during the metaphase cell cycle when the cell is ready to divide.
+It results after the scaffolding of 30 nm chromatin fibres.

-There are some scaffold attachment regions (A+T rich regions), where the scaffold proteins attach and result into supercoiling of the chromatin fibre with a diameter of 300 nm.
-Later, the fibre gets more condensed into the 700 nm wide chromatids.
+Some scaffold attachment regions (A+T rich regions) where the scaffold proteins attach and result in supercoiling of the chromatin fibre with a diameter of 300 nm.
+Later, the fibres become more condensed into the 700 nm wide chromatids.

 Overview of Solenoid Model

 The solenoid model explains the compaction of the eukaryotic genome within the small spherical nucleus.
 Firstly, the free DNA condenses into less-compressed chromatin fibres.
-A chromatin fibre holds the DNA-helix by the repeating globular units or histone proteins.
-Later, the chromatin fibres condense to a higher degree and transform into highly compressed structure called chromosome.
+A chromatin fibre holds the DNA-helix through repeating globular units or histone proteins.
+Later, the chromatin fibres condense to a higher degree and transform into a highly compressed structure called a chromosome.

-Finally, when the cell is ready to divide then the chromosome separates the DNA content equally between the two dividing cells.
+When a cell is ready to divide, the chromosome separates the DNA content equally between the two dividing cells.
 Through the X-ray diffraction method, the DNA organization in the eukaryotic nucleus gives explicit information about the folding of DNA, degree of compactness and the DNA-linking proteins.

-Due to the considerable amount of DNA, the DNA must be fixed in such a way that it can reside in the small nucleus.
-Through the solenoid model, we can look into the consecutive stacking of nucleosomes that results into the formation of coiled loop that comprises six nucleosomes per turn.
-A term solenoid represents the coiling of ds-DNA in the form of coiled loop.
+Due to the considerable amount of DNA, the DNA must be fixed so that it can reside in the small nucleus.
+We can look into the consecutive stacking of nucleosomes that form a coiled loop with six nucleosomes per turn through the solenoid model.
+The term solenoid represents the coiling of ds-DNA in the form of a coiled loop.

-Solenoid model represents the formation of helical loop, in which the nucleosomes are assembled one by one in a left-handed fashion around the DNA-helix.
-The linker DNA is slightly bent, which connects the nucleosome core to the solenoid or DNA-helix to form a long chromatin fibre.
+The solenoid model represents the formation of a helical loop, in which nucleosomes assemble one over the other in a left-handed fashion around the DNA helix.
+The linker DNA is slightly bent, connecting the nucleosome core with the solenoid or DNA-helix to form a long chromatin fibre.

-Histone octamer forms by the association of two subunits each of H2A, H2B, H3 and H4.
-The organization of histone proteins is illustrated in the diagram given below.
+The association of two subunits, each of H2A, H2B, H3 and H4, form histone octamer.
+The organization of histone proteins is illustrated in the diagram below.

-The histone proteins are organized in a way, so as to produce steric hindrance repulsion force.
-Histone subunits are attached via two factors, namely stereo-specific bond and anionic nucleoplasmin protein.
+The histone proteins are organized in a way to produce steric hindrance repulsion force.
+Two factors, namely stereo-specific bond and anionic nucleoplasmin protein, associate histone subunits.
 Therefore, these two factors stabilize the core histone complex.

-Then, the DNA (147 bp) coils around the core protein particle by 1.75 times, i.e. a DNA takes one full turn and then a 3/4th turn to form a single nucleosome.
-Finally, the nucleosome units are sealed off by the H1 linker proteins.
+Then, the DNA (147 bp) coils around the core protein particle by 1.75 times.
+In simple words, the DNA takes one full turn and later a 3/4th turn to form a single nucleosome.
+Finally, H1 linker proteins seal nucleosomal units.

-Multiple nucleosomes then join linearly, which can ultimately form an 11nm wide nucleosomal fibre that looks like “beads on a string“.
-The nucleosomes cores are attached via a 20-60 base pairs long segment of linker DNA.
+Multiple nucleosomes join linearly, ultimately forming an 11 nm wide nucleosomal fibre that looks like beads on a string.
+Nucleosomes cores attach through a 20-60 base pairs long segment of linker DNA.

-Oligonucleosomes (multiple nucleosomes) combine to form a long nucleosomal fibre of width 10nm, in which the H1 proteins are located centrally.
-As a result, H1 proteins interact with each other that cause H1-H1 proteins repulsion and an electrostatic attraction between the DNA and H1 protein.
+Multiple nucleosomes combine to form a long nucleosomal fibre of width 10 nm, in which the H1 proteins are located centrally.
+As a result, H1 proteins interact with each other, which cause H1-H1 proteins repulsion and an electrostatic attraction between the DNA and H1 protein.

-In both the models, the formation of 30 nm helical fibre from the secondary folding of the 11 nm fibre is common.
-But, the arrangement of nucleosomes around the helix and the position of linker DNA differs in both the models.
-The solenoid model for DNA packaging was widely accepted by many scientists, and still in use to represent the chromatin organization.
+In both models, the formation of 30 nm helical fibre from the secondary folding of the 11 nm fibre is common.
+But, the arrangement of nucleosomes around the helix and the position of linker DNA differs in both models.
+The solenoid model for DNA packaging was widely accepted by many scientists and is still in use to represent the chromatin organization.

-In the solenoid model, a 10 nm wide nucleosomal fibre transforms into a 30 nm wide chromatin fibre.
-Therefore, we can conclude that the nucleosomes are the structural units of chromatin that fix the free DNA into much precise or condense form within the cell nucleus.
+Therefore, a 10 nm wide nucleosomal fibre transforms into a 30 nm wide chromatin in the solenoid model.
+We can conclude that the nucleosomes are the structural units of chromatin that fix the free DNA into a precise or condensed form within the cell nucleus.